Making Tax Digital might sound daunting but it will bring lots of advantages for small firms and sole traders. Rachel Miller explains

 4. You could save money

 By saving time on admin, you can spend more time doing what you do best and bringing in more revenue.
 You're also far less likely to lose track of a receipt or forget to claim an expense again.
-And, as you become more familiar with the software, you will be doing more of your accounts yourself and you may not need as much support from your accountant.
+And, as you become more familiar with the software, you will be doing more of your accounts yourself so you may not need as much support from your accountant.

 5. You'll be able to manage your business better

-Having a clear and up-to-date picture of your finances will help with many aspects of running your business – from getting funding and working with business partners to managing cashflow and even providing better customer service.
-Because the basic accounting job is taken care of, many business owners are also finding that their accountants have more time to help them with strategy and growth planning.
+Having a clear and up-to-date picture of your finances will help with many aspects of running your business - from getting funding and working with business partners to managing cashflow and even providing better customer service.
+Because the basic accounting is taken care of, many business owners are also finding that their accountants have more time to help them with strategy and growth planning.

 6. You will spot business opportunities